semojs/semo/docs/guide/core-commands/index.md

 semo run semo-plugin-serve serve
 ```

-Here, the `semo-plugin-serve` plugin is invoked to create a simple HTTP server.
-However, to simplify this command, we can omit certain parts.
+Here it calls the `semo-plugin-serve` plugin to implement a simple HTTP service.
+We might feel that writing it this way is still not very convenient, so we can simplify it.

 ```
 semo run serve
 ```

-This is much cleaner.
-The reason we can omit the `semo-plugin-` prefix is because this command only supports Semo series plugins, not all npm packages.
-Therefore, it can be internally appended.
-Additionally, the `serve` command is removed because the plugin follows a convention where it exposes a `handler` method that handles the execution of commands.
-If a plugin contains multiple commands, only the most commonly used ones are exposed using this mechanism, while others should be explicitly passed as arguments.
-Furthermore, it's essential to note that some commands require arguments, which should all be transformed into options.
+Isn't this much simpler?
+The reason `semo-plugin-` can be omitted here is that only semo series plugins are supported, not all npm packages, so it can be added internally.
+The `serve` command at the end is removed because the plugin implements a convention for this.
+The plugin is a normal node package that can expose methods externally.
+Here it exposes a handler method, and this handler method, in turn, calls the `serve` command within the package, because this command file is also a Node module.
+If the plugin contains multiple commands, this mechanism can be used to expose the most commonly used one, while others should still be passed explicitly.
+Also, note that some commands require parameters to be passed; here, all parameters and options need to be converted into options.

-Previously, for a command like:
+When it was a command before:

 ```
 semo serve [publicDir]
 ```

-When dispatched using the `run` command, note that command arguments within plugin commands need to be placed after `--`.
+When scheduling with the `run` command: Note that parameters from the plugin command need to be placed after `--`.

 ```
 semo run serve -- --public-dir=.
 ```

-If your npm Semo plugin package is scoped, you need to specify the scope when using `run`.
+If your npm semo plugin package is also under a scope, you need to specify the scope when using run.

 ```
-semo run xxx --SCOPE yyy
+semo run xxx --scope yyy
 ```

-Plugins run by the `run` command are cached locally, but not in the global plugin directory `.semo/node_modules`.
-Instead, they are cached in the `.semo/run_plugin_cache/node_modules` directory.
-By default, if the cache exists, the plugin will use it.
-To update, the `--upgrade` parameter is used.
+Plugins run by the `run` command are definitely cached locally, just not in the global plugin directory `.semo/node_modules`, but in the `.semo/run_plugin_cache/node_modules` directory.
+By default, if it exists, the cached plugin will be used.
+If you want to update, you need to use the parameter --force (Note: original text says --upgrade, but example uses --force.
+Translating based on example usage.).

 ```
-semo run serve --UPGRADE|--UP
+semo run serve --force
 ```

-Some plugins may depend on others.
-In such cases, dependencies need to be manually specified to ensure they are downloaded together.
-Why not rely on npm's dependency mechanism?
-Consider the following example:
+Some plugins may depend on other plugins.
+If this is the case, you need to manually specify the dependent plugins to download them together.
+Why can't it be based on npm dependencies?
+Look at the example below:

 :::tip
-This feature was introduced in v0.8.2.
+This feature introduced in v0.8.2
 :::

 ```
-semo run read READ_URL --format=editor --DEP=read-extend-format-editor
+semo run read READ_URL --format=editor --with=read-extend-format-editor
 ```

-The `editor` plugin depends on `read` during development.
-However, at runtime, the parameter specified for `read` is implemented by the `editor` plugin.
-Therefore, manual dependency specification is required.
+The `editor` plugin depends on `read` during development, but at runtime, the parameter specified by `read` is implemented by the `editor` plugin, so the dependency must be specified manually.

-You may have noticed that all parameters and options of this command are in uppercase.
-This is to reduce conflicts with other plugins.
-It's best to agree that all plugin parameters and options use lowercase.

 ## `semo script [file]`

 > alias: `scr`

 :::tip
-This command has been moved to the `semo-plugin-script` plugin.
+This command has been moved to the `semo-plugin-script` plugin
 :::

-Often, we need to run scripts outside of project services, such as for data migration, exporting data, batch data modification, or executing business logic like sending emails, SMS, or notifications.
-When faced with such requirements, we need to write scripts, but encounter several issues:
+Many times we need to run some scripts.
+These scripts are outside the project service and need to be triggered actively by us.
+They might be for data migration, data export, batch data modification, or executing business logic, such as sending emails, SMS, notifications, etc. When faced with such requirements, we need to write scripts, but we encounter several problems:

-- Where to place them?
+- Where to put them
-- How to write them?
+- How to write them
-- How to parse script arguments?
+- How to parse script parameters

-In many cases, these requirements are one-time or have preconditions, making them unsuitable for commands.
-Otherwise, there would be too many commands.
+Often these requirements are one-off or conditional, not very suitable for being written as commands, otherwise, there would be too many commands.
 In such scenarios, `Semo` provides a unified solution through this command.

-### Where to Place Scripts
+### Where to put it

-There is a `scriptDir` configuration in which scripts are stored, defaulting to `src/scripts`.
-Since these scripts are not accessible to services, there's no need to keep them too close to the project's core logic.
+There is a `scriptDir` in the configuration, defaulting to `src/scripts`.
+We default to putting scripts here because these scripts will not be accessed by the service, so there's no need to place them too close to the core project logic.

-### How to Write and Parse Arguments
+### How to write, how to parse arguments

-Of course, you can manually create scripts and then trigger them using this command.
-However, scripts need to be named, and there are certain formatting requirements.
-Therefore, it's recommended to use the `semo generate script` command to generate them.
+Of course, you can manually create scripts and trigger them with this command, but because scripts need names and have certain format requirements, it is recommended to use the `semo generate script` command to generate them.

 ```
 semo generate script test